THIS WORLD LISTENS

 “What about the guy who does Prince?”

 He put a single finger between my shoulders, which meant No. I pouted and started whistling Kiss.
+I stopped.
+Not a good song for whistling.

 After the buildings fell away behind us, there was a charming stretch of palms, rocks, sand, and low-lying grasses.
 Little green crabs scuttered into cover as we walked.